ideas-be/CAMMM-Web-Tool/README.md

+## Greenery Notes
+50 meter buffer for Clusters
+100 meter buffer for Hubs
 ## Firdous Tasks for Safety Index
 - Check and add the values of the last column for each city in the atlas: https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=2310030901 https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=2310031101